gradle/native-platform/readme.md

 * Convert to c.
 * Use fully decomposed form for unicode file names on hfs+ filesystems.
 * Extend FileSystem to deal with removable media.
+* Add a method to Terminal that returns a PrintStream that can be used to write to the terminal, regardless of what System.out/System.err point to.
+* Add a Terminal implementation that uses ANSI control codes.
+Use this on UNIX platforms when TERM != 'dumb' and libncurses cannot be loaded.
+* Add a method to Terminal that indicates whether the cursor wraps to the next line when a character is written to the rightmost character position.

 ### Ideas